PrestaShop/prestashop-specs/content/1.7/back-office/international/locations/states-view.md

 There are two buttons:

-Close: After clicking on it, the modal is closed Export to SQL Manager: After clicking on it, the SQL query is opened in Advanced parameters > Database > SQL Manager
+Close: After clicking on it, the modal is closed.
+Export to SQL Manager: After clicking on it, the SQL query is opened in Advanced parameters > Database > SQL Manager.

 4. Export to SQL Manager

-After clicking on it, the SQL query is opened in Advanced parameters > Database > SQL Manager
+After clicking on it, the SQL query is opened in Advanced parameters > Database > SQL Manager.

-The count of the states currently added is displayed on the left - "States - (current number of states added in the shop)"
+The count of the states currently added is displayed on the left - "States - (current number of states added in the shop)".

 ### Columns